 Every year at the Mac Expo, Steve Jobs used to unveil some fantastic new, game-changing technology from Apple.
 His presentations were always outstanding, both for the content and for entertainment value.

-For instance, when he introduced the MacBook air back in 2009, he didn’t just talk about the specs of the new product, he demonstrated its thinness by pulling their tiny new laptop out of a 9×12 manilla envelope.
+For instance, when he introduced the MacBook air back in 2009, he didn’t just talk about the specs of the new product, he demonstrated its thinness by pulling thin new laptop out of a 9×12 manilla envelope.

-Some time ago I attend a two-day branding conference down in Austin, Texas.
-The keynote speaker was a notable pro who speaks and teaches professionally all across the country.
-He had an assistant with him, as well as tech support from the conference facility.
+Some time ago I attended a two-day branding conference down in Austin, Texas.
+The keynote speaker was a wise old pro who speaks and teaches professionally all across the country.
+He had an assistant with him, as well as tech support from the conference facility staff.

-But to be fair, even if the computer had behaved itself his presentation would have fallen flat.
+But to be fair, even if the computer had behaved itself his Powerpoint Presentation still would have fallen flat.
 Because his ideas were totally scattered.
 His slides were loaded with text that he read verbatim.
 And his speech wasn’t really a speech at all.
-It was more of a walk-through of the slides.
-He would have been better off just speaking.

 Thank God, I’m not a middle manager in a big corporation where I’d have to endure daily doses of that crap.
 Powerpoint, as it’s commonly employed, is a terrible form of communication.